cdisc-org/COSMoS/project/bc/docs/system.md

 # Slot: system

-Identifies the code system for the synonym concept The URL of the code system should be used if it exists
+Identifies the code system for the synonym concept.
+The URL of the code system should be used if it exists

 URI: [cosmos:system](https://www.cdisc.org/cosmos/1-0system)